Get my newest recipe via email:

 • Chimichurri sauces call for a little picante heat.
 Ancho chile powder is my go-to for chimichurri, but if you don’t have the ancho chile, use red pepper flakes.

-• If you blister your asparagus in a skillet, you can pour chimichurri right into the hot pan, then serve immediately right in the pan.
+• If you blister your asparagus in a skillet, you can pour your chimichurri sauce right into the hot pan.
+Serve in the pan.

-• Instead of snapping the woody bottoms from the spears, use a knife to cut off the lower part of the stalks.
+• You can cut off the lower part of the stalks instead of snapping the woody bottoms from the spears.
 Some cooks, like my mother-in-law, peel the bottom section of the spears.

 • Peruse my Pinterest boards for more vegetarian recipe ideas.